Skip to main content

 The optional standards listed below are available for students with a strong interest in understanding music, research and analysis skills, musical knowledge, and advanced listening and notation skills:

-Continuation of subject: This course prepares students for tertiary study in Music and, further, a wide range of industries, such as a musician, composer, songwriter, music producer, sound engineer, music teacher, music therapist, music journalist, music director, music publisher and a music technology specialist.
+Continuation of subject: This course prepares students for tertiary study in Music and, further, a wide range of industries, such as musicians, composers, songwriters, music producers, sound engineers, music teachers, music therapists, music journalists, music directors, music publisher and a music technology specialist.

-Prerequisites: Student must have achieved A, B or C grade in AS Music with Components 1 and 2.
-Students are expected to have in-school itinerant tuition or private lessons and play in cocurricular music groups.
+Prerequisites: Student must have achieved an A, B or C grade in AS Music with Components 1 and 2.
+Students are expected to have in-school itinerant tuition or private lessons and play in extracurricular music groups.

 Recommended achievement levels: